-Since the 1990s, Playa del Carmen has been climbing up the list of the most popular places to stay on Mexico’s Caribbean coast.
-Only a short journey from world-famous Cancun, Playa del Carmen is a slightly smaller beach town providing a similar but alternative option.
+Since the 1990s, Playa del Carmen (or simply Playa) has been climbing up the list of the most popular places to stay on Mexico’s Caribbean coast.
+Only a short journey from world-famous Cancun, Playa del Carmen is a slightly smaller beach town providing an alternative to its renowned neighbour.

 The stunning beaches and the vast variety of things to do are attracting all types of travellers.
-Holidaymakers and families can make the most of the luxury hotels and refreshing pools.
+Holidaymakers and families can make the most of the luxury hotels with pools and kid-friendly activities.
 Digital nomads can enjoy cheap rent and the lively social scene that Playa del Carmen has to offer.

-With so much going on in Playa del Carmen, a lot of people actually think of it as a big city.
+With so much going on in Playa del Carmen, a lot of people think of it as a big city.
 Quite the opposite is true.
-In reality Playa del Carmen is relatively small and only a quarter of the size of Cozumel, the popular neighbouring island.
+In reality, Playa del Carmen is a relatively small town.

-When deciding where to stay in Playa del Carmen, you need to ask yourself whether you want to be in the middle of the hustle and bustle or are you looking for a relaxing resort retreat.
+When deciding where to stay in Playa del Carmen, you need to ask yourself whether you want to be in the middle of the hustle and bustle (with great food options all around) or looking for a relaxing resort retreat.

-We’ve kept it simple and broken Playa del Carmen into two areas to help you to decide where to stay:
+We’ve kept it simple and broken it down into two best areas to stay:

-Location #1: Quita Avenida (5th Avenue) — close to everything you need
+Location #1: Quinta Avenida (5th Avenue) — close to everything you need

-If you want to be close to all the amenities then stay near 5th Avenue.
-It’s a partially pedestrianised 4km long road which runs from the north to the south of Playa del Carmen.
+If you want to be close to all the action, then stay near 5th Avenue.
+It’s a partially pedestrianised 4 km long road which runs from the north to the south of Playa del Carmen.

-Lining this street you’ll find tons of restaurants, bars, cafes and shops selling anything you could possibly want!
+Lining this street are tons of restaurants, bars, cafes and shops selling anything you could possibly want!
 Another great thing about being close to this street, you’ll always be only a stone’s throw away from the beach.

-Staying near Quinta Avenida is easy and efficient, as you’ll be able to walk to almost anywhere you need to.
+Staying near Quinta Avenida is easy and efficient, as you’ll be able to walk almost anywhere you need to.
 This also means tipsy walks home from Playa’s many bars are nice and short!
 Perfect to sober up on the way back to your stay and no need to take a taxi.
 But it does come with a downside: it can get noisy at night so look for accommodation with good soundproofing.